 Make Time for Character Meet-and-Greets

 Meeting beloved Disney characters can be a highlight for your little ones during your trip to Disney World with toddlers.
 Plan to attend character meet-and-greet sessions, as they offer a unique opportunity for your toddler to interact with their favorite characters in a more personal setting.
+A little advanced research can help you find the best character meet-and-greet locations for your little ones ahead of time so you don’t miss their favorite character.
 Remember that some characters may be intimidating to young children, so be prepared to reassure and comfort your toddler if needed.

 Embrace the Parades, Shows, and Seasonal Celebrations